 Nicholas currently acts for the State of Queensland in a broad range of complex and high profile litigation claims.
 Nicholas’ extensive litigation experience includes providing high quality advice in respect to matters arising out of his areas of expertise.

-Nicholas was the Deputy Crown Solicitor of the Government Insurance Branch for five years before being appointed to the role of Senior Special Counsel in 2013.
-In his current role as Senior Special Counsel, Nicholas dedicates his time to the management of complex and contentious civil claims in the area of personal injury litigation.
+Nicholas was the Deputy Crown Solicitor of the Government Insurance Branch for five years before being appointed Special Counsel in 2013.
+In this role, Nicholas dedicates his time to the management of complex and contentious civil claims in the area of personal injury litigation.

 Nicholas’ complex portfolio contains files with a variety of challenging scenarios including: